VA Approved Condos in Pennsylvania: Requirements and Guidelines

 Legal Structure

-The building must be a properly established condominium under Pennsylvania law with a recorded master deed and declaration.
-The VA requires proof that the condo is legally established and properly registered.
+The building must function as a properly established condominium under Pennsylvania law, complete with a recorded master deed and declaration.
+The VA requires documentation confirming the condo's legal establishment and proper registration.

 No Blanket Prohibitions

-The VA won't approve loans in buildings that have blanket prohibitions against VA loans.
-Some older HOAs have restrictive covenants that prevent VA, FHA, or certain types of financing.
-Check the HOA documents to ensure VA loans aren't prohibited.
+The VA will not approve loans in buildings that contain blanket prohibitions against VA financing.
+Some older HOAs maintain restrictive covenants that prevent VA, FHA, or certain loan types.
+Scrutinize the HOA documents to verify that VA loans are not forbidden.

 Structural Soundness

-The building must be structurally sound with no major defects.
-The VA appraiser will examine the exterior, roof, foundation, and common areas to ensure the building is in acceptable condition.
+The building must demonstrate structural integrity without major defects.
+The VA appraiser will examine the exterior, roof, foundation, and common areas to confirm the building remains in acceptable condition.

 Safety and Code Compliance

-The building must comply with local building codes and fire safety codes.
-Common areas must be safe and well-maintained.
-Units must be free of hazards like lead-based paint, mold, or electrical problems.
+The building must comply with local building codes and fire safety regulations.
+Common areas require safety and proper upkeep.
+Individual units must remain free from hazards such as lead-based paint, mold, or electrical deficiencies.

 HOA Financial Stability

-The HOA must be financially stable.
-While the VA is less strict than FHA about reserve requirements, the VA still wants to see that the HOA can handle maintenance and repairs.
-The VA will review HOA financial statements and assess whether special assessments are likely.
+The HOA must exhibit financial stability.
+While the VA imposes less stringent reserve requirements than FHA, it still expects the HOA to manage maintenance and repairs effectively.
+The VA will review HOA financial statements and evaluate the likelihood of special assessments.

-Unlike FHA, the VA doesn't mandate a specific reserve percentage.
-However, if reserves are dangerously low, the VA appraiser may flag it as a concern.
+Unlike FHA, the VA does not prescribe a specific reserve percentage.
+However, alarmingly low reserves may prompt the VA appraiser to flag the issue.

 Homeowners Association Documentation

-The VA requires the HOA provide documentation including:
+The VA requires the HOA to furnish specific documentation, including:

-• HOA financial statements (typically last 1-2 years)
+- HOA financial statements (typically for the past 1-2 years)

-The VA is generally less picky about documentation completeness than FHA.
-If you can't get all documents immediately, the VA is often willing to proceed if you provide what's available and a written explanation for any missing items.
+The VA demonstrates greater tolerance regarding documentation completeness than FHA.
+If you cannot obtain all documents immediately, the VA often permits you to proceed with the available materials and a written explanation for the missing items.

 VA Appraiser's Role in Condo Approval

-The VA appraiser plays a critical role in determining whether a condo qualifies.
-Unlike FHA, which has a desk review process, the VA appraiser physically inspects the property and makes a judgment call about whether the building meets VA standards.
+The VA appraiser holds a pivotal position in determining condo qualification.
+Unlike FHA's desk review process, the VA appraiser physically inspects the property and exercises professional judgment regarding whether the building meets VA standards.

 What the VA Appraiser Evaluates

-• Your unit: Your specific unit must be in safe, livable condition.
-No major structural, mechanical, or safety issues.
+- Your unit: Your specific unit must remain in safe, livable condition without major structural, mechanical, or safety issues.

-• Common areas: Hallways, stairwells, lobbies, parking areas, and other shared spaces must be safe and reasonably maintained.
+- Common areas: Hallways, stairwells, lobbies, parking areas, and other shared spaces require safety and reasonable maintenance.

-• Amenities: Pool, fitness center, or other amenities must be safe and functional or clearly out of service.
+- Amenities: Pool, fitness center, or other amenities must be safe and functional or clearly designated as out of service.

-• Overall condition: The appraiser makes a judgment about whether the building is being adequately maintained.
+- Overall condition: The appraiser renders a judgment about whether the building receives adequate maintenance.

 VA Appraiser Standards Are Reasonable

-The VA appraiser understands that older buildings aren't perfect.
-They're not looking for pristine conditions—they're looking for safety and basic maintenance.
-A building with some cosmetic wear, older appliances, or minor maintenance issues will still qualify.
-But a building with deferred maintenance, safety hazards, or structural problems may not.
+The VA appraiser understands that older buildings are not perfect.
+They do not seek pristine conditions; they look for safety and basic maintenance.
+A building with cosmetic wear, older appliances, or minor maintenance issues will still qualify.
+However, a building with deferred maintenance, safety hazards, or structural problems may not.

 VA vs. FHA Condo Requirements Comparison